trustwallet/developer/assets/pr-fee.md

 **If you decide not to merge my PR, do I get my payment back?**

 The pull request fee is non-refundable and covers the processing only; payment is not a guarantee that your pull request will be merged.
 Please consult the contribution guidelines prior to paying the fee.

+**Do I need to pay the PR fee again to make updates to my submission?**
+If your asset is already accepted into the repository, subsequent updates will require payment of the fee to cover processing your changes.
+This includes changes made for name changs, logo changes, rebranding etc.